 - John-Anthony Thevos

 - Pan Brougham-Cook

 - Chris Taylor

-We are always looking for motivated, bright students to contribute to ongoing research projects.
+We are always looking for motivated students to contribute to ongoing research projects.

 - If interested, contact the Lab Director.
 Please include a few sentences about your background, and your student ID (CWID).